rohitect/kraven-spring-boot-starter/plugins/kraven-ui-actuator-insights-plugin/README.md

 ```

 Alternatively, you can set it to `when-authorized` to only show values to authenticated users with appropriate roles.

+#### Plugin Sensitive Value Masking

+The Actuator Insights plugin provides an additional layer of security by masking sensitive values in environment properties.
+This is enabled by default and can be configured using the `sensitive-data` configuration options.

+The plugin will mask values for properties whose keys contain any of the configured sensitive patterns (e.g., "password", "secret", "token", etc.).
+You can customize the list of sensitive patterns or disable masking entirely if needed.

+This feature is particularly useful when:
+- You want to display most environment values but mask sensitive ones
+- You're using Spring Boot 2.x which doesn't have built-in masking
+- You need more fine-grained control over which values are masked

 ## 🔍 Auto-Detection